swamp-lang/website/content/specification/_index.md

 ## Variables

-### Variable Declaration
+### Variable Definition

-Declaring a variable in Swamp is simple:
+Defining a variable in Swamp is simple:

 ```swamp
 player_name = "Hero"